CSpanias/cspanias.github.io/_posts/2023-12-08-PicoCTF - Cookies.md

             <h3 class="text-muted">Cookies</h3>
 ```

-We notice that when the `name=18` it does not return any cookie back!
-So we can get the full response to see what's happening:
+We notice that when the cookie to `name=18` it does not return any cookie back!
+We can inspect the full response:

 ```shell
 # getting the full response back